-Our modern judicial system is based largely on the foundational framework established by the ancient Romans (as in this article’s backdrop picture of Jupiter and Abraham Lincoln seated side by side of each other).
-The courts and Senates were established in ancient Rome to serve as reflections of their kingly god’s actions.
-Whenever Jupiter passed judgement on either god or mortal, the Romans believed their King did so with total impartiality and in consideration of the better good for all parties involved.
+Our modern judicial system is based largely on the foundational framework established by the ancient Romans (as in this article’s backdrop picture of Jupiter and Abraham Lincoln seated alongside each other).
+The early Roman courts and Senates were established to serve as reflections of their kingly god’s actions.
+Whenever Jupiter passed judgement on either god or mortal, the Romans believed their King did so with total impartiality and with consideration of the better good for all parties involved.

 The Marking of a Saint

-Because of The Great Benefic’s massive size, the sunlight reflected from its surface is illuminated so brightly that Jupiter isn’t considered just a planet.
-The King of heavenly bodies orbiting around the Sun is also categorized as a star in its own right due to its magnitude of brightness.
-Thus The Great Benefic’s “light” comes into play with the marking of saints and holy people at large.
+Because of the King of Planets’ substantial size, the sunlight which hits Jupiter’s surface is reflected back into the atmosphere so strongly, that the Great Benefic isn’t considered simply just a planet.
+The largest of heavenly bodies orbiting our Sun is also categorized as a star in its own right due to its high magnitude of reflected brightness.
+Thus, Jupiter’s “light” comes into play with the marking of saints and holy people at large.

-Although Santa Claus is an image accepted by non-Christians, his name alone implies saintliness (Santa = Saint).
-In order to fully comprehend how Mr. Claus came to be, we must first examine the saint whose life is the foundation which inspired the genesis of this icon of holiday cheer that’s associated with generosity and goodwill right through to the present day.
+Although Santa Claus is accepted and received by both Christians and non-Christians, his name alone implies saintliness (Santa = Saint).
+In order to fully comprehend how the wildly popular Mr. Claus became as such, we must first examine the saint whose life is the foundation behind this icon of holiday cheer that represents both generosity and goodwill with yearly regularity right through to the present day.

-Part III and the life of the real St. Nick soon to follow!
+Chapter 3 and the life of the real St. Nick coming up next!